Severe Weather Statement issued for Rice by NWS - News Break

 Severe Weather Statement issued for Rice by NWS

-Effective: 2021-05-19 20:16:00 CDT Expires: 2021-05-19 20:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: To repeat, a tornado is on the ground.
-TAKE COVER NOW!
+Effective: 2021-05-19 19:51:00 CDT Expires: 2021-05-19 20:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Rice A TORNADO WARNING REMAINS IN EFFECT UNTIL 845 PM CDT FOR NORTH CENTRAL RICE COUNTY At 816 PM CDT, a confirmed tornado was located near Dundas, or 6 miles north of Faribault, moving north at 20 mph.
-HAZARD...Damaging tornado.
-SOURCE...Law enforcement confirmed tornado.
+Target Area: Rice A TORNADO WARNING REMAINS IN EFFECT UNTIL 845 PM CDT FOR NORTHEASTERN RICE COUNTY At 812 PM CDT, a severe thunderstorm capable of producing a tornado was located near Faribault, moving north at 20 mph.
+HAZARD...Tornado.
+SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
 Tree damage is likely.
-This tornado will be near Dundas around 825 PM CDT.
-Northfield around 830 PM CDT.
-Other locations in the path of this tornadic thunderstorm include Webster.
-TORNADO...OBSERVED HAIL...<.75INalerts.weather.gov
+This dangerous storm will be near Dundas around 825 PM CDT.
+Other locations in the path of this tornadic thunderstorm include Northfield and Webster.
+TORNADO...RADAR INDICATED HAIL...<.75INalerts.weather.gov